acidjunk/starlette-opentracing/example/starlette/README.md

 python app.py
 ```

-When you now access these URL's, you should see the traces in jaeger:
+When you access the following URL's, you should see the traces in the Jaeger WebGUI:

 http://localhost:8000/